-Our G22b models feature complete exterior, interior and underbody detailing, the rivets on the sheet metal are punched not etched to achieve the correct head profiles.
+Our G22b models feature complete exterior, interior and underbody detailing, the rivets on the sheet metal are punched not etched to achieve the correct size and head profiles.
 The sheet metal construction is prototypical in nature so that you see the layered sheets were appropriate.
-The draft-gear pockets come equipped with scale operating brass couplers, but they will accept Kadee couplers without modification.
-The car loaded with twelve containers weighs in at 2lbs 5oz.
-The car does come complete with a set of twelve containers, your choice of type, either HB1a hopper-bottom or DB4a drop-bottom.
-The containers are full brass construction with punched rivets like the car itself, all loading hatches and delivery ports are fully functional.
-The drop-bottom doors are controlled by wire ropes and the hoppers on the HB1a are operated by inserting the miniature control handle into the side of the container and then rotating it just as on the prototype.
-No detail has been spared even on the containers.
+The draft-gear pockets come equipped with scale operating brass couplers, but they will accept Kadee couplers.
+Each model is delivered complete with a set of twelve containers, your choice of either HB1a hopper-bottom or DB4a drop-bottom and the model loaded with the twelve containers weighs in at 2lbs 5oz.
+The containers are fabricated brass construction with punched rivets just like the car itself, all loading hatches and delivery ports are fully functional.
+The drop-bottom doors are controlled by wire ropes and the hoppers on the HB1a are operated by inserting the miniature crank handle into the side of the container and then rotating it just as on the prototype.
+No detail has been overlooked even on the containers.